Judge won’t block US asylum restrictions at southern border

 The latest proposal prevents most migrants at the southern border from seeking asylum in the U.S. if they passed through another country first.
 It targets the tens of thousands of Central American adults and children who cross Mexico every month to try to enter the U.S. It also would affect asylum-seekers from Africa, Asia, and South America.

 Legal groups argued the administration’s proposal was barred by federal law establishing how people can seek asylum.
+“We are disappointed in the court’s decision today,” said Claudia Cubas, litigation direction for the Capital Area Immigrants’ Rights Coalition.

 U.S. law allows refugees to request asylum when they arrive, regardless of how they did so.
 There is an exception for those who have come through a country considered to be “safe.”